CurveDocs/curve-docs/docs/LLAMMA/pegkeeper.md

 ### `pool`
 !!! description "`PegKeeper.pool() -> address: view`"

-    Getter for the pool contract address.
+    Getter for the pool contract address in which the PegKeeper deposits and withdraws.

     Returns: pool contract (`address`).